-In considering the distribution of growth Local Planning authorities will need to ensure that distribution avoids cumulative detrimental impact on the most sensitive water courses.
-Particularly those in the Broads and on the Wensum which cross a number of Local Planning authority boundaries.
+In considering the distribution of growth Local Planning Authorities will need to ensure that distribution avoids cumulative detrimental impact on the most sensitive water courses particularly, those in the Broads and on the Wensum which cross a number of Local Planning Authority boundaries.
+Each public body will have regard to River Basin Management Plan51 to ensure that their plans and actions do not risk delivery of the environmental objectives for each water body in the County (not just protected sites).